justinmtech/justinmtech/README.md

 Hi, I’m Justin!

-I'm a Software Developer with 3 years of experience programming, and 8 years of experience making online games.
-My previous role was as the Lead Game Developer at TipsyCoin (https://tipsycoin.io).
-Currently I am freelancing and searching for a full-time role as a developer since that project is finished.

-I also created and managed ConspiracyCraft, a Minecraft server that was played by 250,000 unique players over its lifespan (2013-2020).
-You can check it out here: https://conspiracycraft.net.
+I'm a Game Developer @ Affinity Development.
 Currently I'm working on a new Minecraft project called Zen Survival.
 It's a completely custom upcoming Survival RPG with Guilds, Stats, Runes and more! https://discord.gg/T9ATFU7Zhs

+I created and managed ConspiracyCraft, a Minecraft server that was played by 250,000 unique players over its lifespan (2013-2020).
+You can check it out here: https://conspiracycraft.net.
+After a break from the community, I felt called back, so here I am!

-I'm based in the US and enjoy nice bike rides, old runescape soundtracks, learning new things and building cool software!
+I'm based in the US and enjoy nice bike rides, old runescape soundtracks, learning new things and building cool software.

-Feel free to say hi or reach out with a business proposal!

 Email: contact@justinmtech.com